Are House Rats Dangerous?

 What-Diseases-Do-House-Rats-Carry

 The presence of rats in your household or place of business should raise the alarm and be a deep concern for you.
-The bigger the rat infestation grows, the more bacteria and pathogens lie in your home’s air.
-Of course, the last thing we want is a bunch of rats making their nest in the wall.
-Below is a list of several kinds of diseases that these house rats carry:
+The bigger the rat infestation gets, the more bacteria and pathogens will circulate in your home’s air.

 Hantavirus Pulmonary Syndrome